 Then, my wife mentioned to a new friend that we were looking for a church.
 Our friend explained that she had recently converted to Catholicism.
 I found this very interesting.
 I had never considered the Catholic Church as an option.
 From my perspective, Catholicism was not “normal” Christianity.
 It seemed very strict and ritualistic, with too much pomp and ceremony.
 It seemed too formal, rather than “Spirit led.”
 Their focus and many of their customs also seemed questionable.
 However, after some thought, I had to admit that my opinions were based upon mere glimpses into the Church and that I actually knew very little about Catholicism.

-Intrigued with the conversion process that our friend had gone through and recognizing my lack of real understanding, I decided to learn more about the Catholic Church.
-Over the next several weeks, I read about the history of the Catholic Church and the Protestant Reformation.
-I read the Catechism of the Catholic Church and ancient writings from the early “Church Fathers” and their contemporary historians.
+So, I decided to learn more about the Catholic Church.
+Over the next few weeks, I read about the history of the Catholic Church and the Protestant Reformation.
+I read the Catechism of the Catholic Church and ancient writings from the early “Church Fathers”.
 I began to reconsider passages of Scripture in light of Catholic teaching and was exposed to concepts that I had been unaware of, such as Apostolic Succession, Sacred Tradition, and the Real Presence of Christ in the Eucharist.
 Very early in the process, I realized how ignorant I was regarding the history of Christianity.
 I had assumed too much, asked too little, and taken too much for granted.
 As time passed, I found myself being drawn to the Catholic Church.
 I began to better understand the Church’s teachings, appreciate the Church’s history, and suspect the reality of the Church’s authority.

 Leah and I began to attend Mass.
-I went with a critical eye, but never saw or heard anything with which I was uncomfortable.
+I went with a critical eye, but never saw or heard anything that I was uncomfortable with.
 It was quite the opposite; I found Mass to be a great experience.
 In contrast to my negative preconceptions, the focus was on Christ, and the Scriptures were revered.
 I also learned that there is deep biblical significance to the words, prayers, and gestures used.
 Catholics were very serious about their worship, and I liked that.
 In short order, we were both signed up for RCIA (Rite of Christian Initiation of Adults), which is the pathway for joining the Church.
-At that point, I had already learned enough to believe that the Catholic Church was the Church of the earliest Christians, and that fact alone merited my utmost consideration.
+At that point, I had already learned enough to believe that the Catholic Church was the Church of the early Christians, and that fact alone merited my utmost consideration.
 I joined RCIA to continue to learn, with the understanding that I could leave at any time.
-In the months that followed, I explored the Church’s history, teachings, and traditions.
+In the months that followed, I continued to explore the Church’s history, teachings, and traditions.
 After a while, I realized that when referring to Catholics, I had begun to use the word “we” instead of “they.”

 “To become deep in history…”

 The Church Fathers had a great impact on me.
-I had never even heard of them before beginning my research, and I had no idea that so much documentation had survived from antiquity.
+I had never heard of them before beginning my research, and I had no idea that a collection of their writings had survived from antiquity.
 I valued what these leaders and teachers of the early Church had to say.
 They were among the first generations of Christians, and some of them were even taught by the Apostles or by their disciples.
-As a whole, their writings demonstrate what the earliest Christians believed and how they worshipped.
-As I read their writings, topic after topic, everything that I read sounded clearly Catholic.
+As a whole, their writings demonstrate what the early Christian community believed and how they worshipped.
+As I read their writings, topic after topic, everything that I read was clearly Catholic.
 I also noticed a common theme — the Church is one.
 This was very appealing to me and answered my concerns about there being so many different denominations.
 I became convinced that the Catholic Church is the original and true Church and that the Protestant Reformation had resulted in confusion and watered down versions of doctrine.
 Afterwards, everything else began to fall into place.

-At one point, I began to reflect upon the times that my wife and I had vacationed in Europe.
-As tourists, we had visited old, Catholic churches.
-They were very different from what I was accustomed to, but I found them to be very spiritual places, and I truly felt God’s presence in them.
-I suppose that I had credited the experiences to the fact that the churches were so aged and beautiful or perhaps it was an appreciation for the historicity of Christianity.
-At that time, I did not consider a connection between these experiences and Catholicism.
+At one point, I began to reflect upon the times that my wife and I had visited old, Catholic churches as tourists while on vacation.
+They were very different from the churches that I was accustomed to, but I found them to be very inspirational spaces, and I felt God’s presence in them.
+Eventually, I would come to learn how real that presence is, but at that time, I didn’t consider a connection between these experiences and Catholicism.

 Near the end of our RCIA process, we returned to Rome.
-This time, we traveled with a deeper understanding, and visiting the ancient churches and Christian sites intensified our conversion experience.
-Everywhere I looked, from the mosaics in the churches to the inscriptions in the catacombs, I saw connections between what the early Church believed and what the Catholic Church teaches today.
+This time, we traveled with a deeper understanding, and visiting the churches and Christian sites intensified our conversion experience.
+Everywhere I looked, from the artwork in the churches to the inscriptions in the catacombs, I saw connections between what the early Church believed and what the Catholic Church teaches today.
 In St. Peter’s Square, the crowd of thousands displayed the diversity and reach of the Church.
-When we were talking with a small group of religious sisters and told them that we were going through RCIA, they were genuinely happy for us and promised to pray for us.
+When we were talking with a small group of religious sisters and told them that we were joining the Catholic Church, they were genuinely happy for us and promised to pray for us.
 Through these experiences, I began to feel a real sense of communion with all of the Christians throughout the world and throughout the centuries who are members of this one Church.

 Throughout RCIA I continued to pray that God would reveal His truth to me.
 If I was making a mistake, then I wanted to realize it sooner rather than later.
 But, if the Catholic Church was where I should be, then I wanted to know it with absolute certainty.
 My journey was filled with wonderful spiritual experiences and, during Easter Vigil Mass 2011, I was received into the Catholic Church along with my wife.
 As I approached the Eucharist to receive Holy Communion for the first time, I could not have been more certain.
 My eyes were filled with tears as I choked out “Amen,” and when I returned to my pew and kneeled to pray, all I could say was “thank you” over and over.